Man freed after 28 years in prison after conviction vacated

-PHILADELPHIA (AP) - A man who served nearly three decades in prison in a Philadelphia triple murder has been freed after a judge threw out his conviction.
+PHILADELPHIA (AP) - A man who served nearly three decades in prison for a Philadelphia triple murder has been freed after a judge threw out his conviction.

 The Philadelphia Inquirer reports that Common Pleas Court Judge Tracy Brandeis-Roman on Tuesday said “Theophalis Wilson, you are free to go,” as extended family and friends who packed the courtroom cried and hugged each other.